GameStop Logo

 GameStop Symbol

 For the word “GameStop,” the developers chose the Impact typeface.
 Massive and wide letters look indestructible.
 “P” has a shortened leg, while “m” and “t,” on the contrary, are elongated.
-Although the two different stems are fused, their borders are highlighted in capital letters and color.
-The left side of the name is colored black, the right side – red.
+Although the two stems are fused, their borders are highlighted in capital letters and color.
+The left side of the name is colored black, and the right side is red.
 They symbolize the peak of emotional stress.
 The inscription was made in a thin font with white characters in the debut version, so it almost did not attract the eye.